saketkc/pysradb/docs/commands/gse-to-gsm.rst

 column of ``SRAmetadb``.
 For example, what cell` types do different experiments correspond to?
 What treatments have been applied to them?
 This can be listed by using the ``-desc`` tag.
-Note however that, this will not however any accesions related to the experiment or run.
-You will need the ``--detailed`` tag if you want the sample/run/experiment accesions.
+Note however that, this will not however any accessions related to the experiment or run.
+You will need the ``--detailed`` tag if you want the sample/run/experiment accessions.

 ::